 Shirley Tilghman is a molecular biologist.
 She’s the former president of Princeton University, and a former member of the National Advisory Council for the Human Genome Project at the National Institutes of Health.

-Krystal Tsosie is an indigenous geneticist-bioethicist, a PhD candidate at Vanderbilt University, and co-founder of the Native BioData Consortium in Phoenix, Arizona.
+Krystal Tsosie is a PhD Candidate at Vanderbilt University and co-founder of the Native BioData Consortium and in Phoenix, Arizona.